MonsieurDupont/UE-Material-Creator/README.md

 This asset is fully documented, has a quick guide for easy implementation and comes with a demo if you want to try it before buying it.

-It has support for texture, roughness, metallic, normal and scaling, rotation and translation!
+You can import textures either from your computer or from the web !
+With support for texture, roughness, metallic, normal and scaling, rotation and translation

 After creating your material, you can apply it to any mesh you want.